-A. Interest Rate
+A. Interest rate

 As a general rule, the Portuguese Civil Code foresees a legal interest rate.
 This rate is currently set at 4 per cent.
 Any stipulation of an interest rate superior to the legal rate must be made in writing.
-Also, stipulated rates may not exceed the legal interest rate by more than 3 per cent (if the obligation is secured) and by more than 5 per cent (if it is not).
+Also, stipulated rates may not exceed the legal interest rate by more than 3 per cent (if the obligation is secured) or 5 per cent (if it is not).
 Interest stipulated over these limits is deemed reduced to the aforementioned maximum rates.

 The general rules described in the previous paragraph do not apply to credit institutions.
 However, in accordance with the Portuguese legal framework for consumer credit (Decree-Law no. 133/2009 of 2 June 2009 (as amended and currently in force), implementing Directive 2008/48/EC on consumer credit agreements), the Annual Percentage Rate of Charge charged by credit institutions to consumers (including in relation to leasing transactions) is limited to a three-month average disclosed by the Bank of Portugal, plus a quarter of that average.
-For the first trimester of 2021, the maximum Annual Percentage Rate of Charge for consumer credit disclosed by the Bank of Portugal is: (i) 13.3 per cent for personal loans (other than loans for specific purposes such as health or education, or financial leases of equipment); (ii) 15.6 per cent for credit cards, credit lines, current accounts or overdraft facilities; (iii) between 3.9 and 5.2 per cent for leasing automobile loans (depending on whether the vehicle is new or used); and (iv) between 9.5 and 12 per cent for automobile loans with retention of title (depending on whether the vehicle is new or used).
+For the first trimester of 2022, the maximum Annual Percentage Rate of Charge for consumer credit disclosed by the Bank of Portugal is: (i) 13 per cent for personal loans (other than loans for specific purposes such as health or education, or financial leases of equipment); (ii) 15.7 per cent for credit cards, credit lines, current accounts or overdraft facilities; (iii) between 3 and 4.9 per cent for leasing automobile loans (depending on whether the vehicle is new or used); and (iv) between 9.2 and 11.9 per cent for automobile loans with retention of title (depending on whether the vehicle is new or used).

-B. Delay Interest
+B. Delay interest